-If you would like to request an appointment to see me as a patient in my sports medicine practice in the Charleston area, please complete the form on my Contact page.
+If you would like to request an appointment to see me as a patient in my anti-aging and regenerative sports medicine practice in the Charleston area, please complete the form on my Contact page.

 For more information on specific information as it pertains to this website itself, please refer to information on the following pages.